makeplane/docs/src/pages/importers/github.md

 Import issues from your Github repository into Plane.

-{% callout type="note" %}
-This feature is only available on Plane Cloud, and will be soon shipped for Plane self-hosted version.
-{% /callout %}

 ## GitHub Importer

 With Plane's GitHub importer, importing issues from a selected GitHub repository to a chosen project on Plane is just a few clicks away.